gatsbyjs/gatsby/docs/docs/file-system-pages-reference.md

 ### Collection Route + Fallback

-By using a combination of a collection route with a client only route, we are able to create a great experience when a user tries to visit a url from the collection route that doesn’t exist for the collection item.
+By using a combination of a collection route with a client only route, we are able to create a great experience when a user tries to visit an url from the collection route that doesn’t exist for the collection item.
 Let’s take these two file paths:

 - `/src/pages/products/{Product.name}.js`
 - `/src/pages/products/[name].js`